MahmoudAbusaqer/Blockchain/README.md

 # Blockchain
-A simple blockchain using Node.js
+A simple blockchain using Node.js and JavaScript.

 ## Features
 * Simple proof-of-work algorithm